JonathanGrossman/python_basics/10_functions.md

 >>> 'We have 2 Female Pants and 3 Female Shirts'
 ```

 By setting in the function call `pants=pants_female` and `shirts=shirts_female`, you explicitly declare which argument belongs to which parameter.
-Works just like the example above.

-The example below swaps the order of the arguments in the function call .Change the keywords
+You can use keywords when calling a function to specify the argument values in whatever order you want.
+The keywords used for arguments must have a corresponding parameter with the same name.
+The example below swaps the order of the arguments in the function call so that `shirts` comes before `pants`.
+The print statements, however, print `pants` before `shirts`.
+So it works like how it did with no keywords when `pants` came before `shirts`.
+That's because you mapped the arguments to parameters using keywords.

 ```python
 # define variable